mmwasigwa/codechallenge/README.md

 ## How to Run Code

-1.git clone the repository to your local machine using the command git clone
+<br /> .git clone the repository to your local machine using the command
+git clone
 (which is accessed by clicking the code button and copying the SSH)
 2. Navigate to the project using the command cd (ie. cd codechallenge)